-Why is insomnia related to menstruation?
+Why is insomnia linked to periods ?

-Decrease in hormone levels
+Lower hormone levels

-Increase in body heat
+Increased body heat

 Other physical factors

 A number of other symptoms can lead to insomnia before and during periods.
 They are linked to premenstrual syndrome (PMS):